Norfolk and Western 475: Design change and cab configuration

-Revenue service and changing ownership
+Revenue service and ownership changes

 No. 475 worked on the N&W, hauling freight and coal trains on the mainline until the 1920s, when it was reassigned to pull short mixed freight trains on the 9 mi Blacksburg Branch between Christiansburg and Blacksburg, as bigger locomotives, including the Y class 2-8-8-2s and K class 4-8-2s, arrived on the N&W. In August 1957, No. 475 was backdated to look like an 1880s locomotive with brass boiler bands, a fake diamond smokestack and oil headlamp for the 75th anniversary of Roanoke, which was an event known as the Diamond Jubilee.
 It was also paired with a USRA tender.
 A month later, No. 475 joined its sister locomotives Nos.
 405 and 449 to haul a special National Railway Historical Society (NRHS) tripleheader excursion from Roanoke to Blacksburg.
 Afterwards, No. 475 only saw limited use until it was retired in 1959 and stored at the Shaffer's Crossing roundhouse alongside 4-8-4 class J No. 611, which recently retired after it pulled a Rail Museum Safari excursion.

 In March 1961, No. 475 was sold to the Virginia Scrap Iron & Metal Company scrapyard.
 The following year, the locomotive was purchased by William Armagost from Hollsopple, Pennsylvania for $5,000 scrap value.
 Armagost made plans to restore No. 475 to operating condition for use in pulling tourist trains on a former Baltimore and Ohio (B&O) branch line, but for reasons unknown, those plans had fallen through.
-In May 1980, the No. 475 locomotive was sold to H. Stuart Kuyper of Pella, Iowa, and the locomotive was then conveyed to the Pella Historical Society, being stored at the Illinois Railway Museum (IRMX) in Union, Illinois.
-In 1982, it was purchased by C. Rosenberg and his daughters, who subsequently donated it to the Boone and Scenic Valley Railroad (BSVY) in Boone County, Iowa around 1985.
-The intention of the donation was for No. 475 to be used in the B&SV's operations, but after the railroad imported a newly-built China Railways JS class 2-8-2, No. 475 was deemed surplus in the B&SV's collection.
+In May 1980, the No. 475 locomotive was sold to businessman H. Stuart Kuyper of Pella, Iowa, who desired to restore No. 475 and operate excursions with it between Pella and Des Moines, Iowa.
+The locomotive was moved to the Illinois Railway Museum (IRM) of Union, Illinois, for temporary storage, but Kuyper died while the move occurred, and then ownership of the locomotive was obtained by the Pella Historical Society.
+In 1982, No. 475 was sold again and became jointly owned by Kuyper's daughters, Carol Rosenberg, and Ann Lennartz, and then in 1985, it was donated to the Boone and Scenic Valley Railroad (BSVY) in Boone County, Iowa.
+The intention of the donation was for No. 475 to be used for the BSVY's tourist operations, but it was revealed to have required a major rebuild that they did not have enough funds or experienced volunteers for.
+The BSVY subsequently settled on importing China Railways JS 2-8-2 No. 8419, and No. 475 was deemed surplus and put up for sale.